Spin-orbit interaction in tubular prismatic nanowires: Results

 The side-localized wave functions, which form elongated maxima [Fig.\ \ref{fig:L}(b)], are much more robust to the electric field than the corner states \cite{Sitek15}, and thus they overlap.
-Consequently, in the presence of SOI, the side states cross only at $k_z=0$ and repel each other for $k_z \neq 0$ when they come close.
+Consequently, in the presence of SOI, the side states cross only at $k_z=0$ and repel each other for $k_z \neq 0$ when they come close \green{which indicates the presence of interaction}.

 One special feature of the triangular structures is the large energy gap that protects the corner states from interactions with other states even in the presence of an electric field.
 This gap also allows for the manipulation of the corner state subspace; for example, by rotating the electric field, one can tune the energy splittings between the corner states at $k_z=0$ \cite{Sitek17ICTON}.